rhelsing/accord_documentation/implementations-and-employer-setup.md

 Once a client is ready to move forward with Accord there is an implementation and employer setup.
 The following steps will guide you through client implementation.

+[Playbook chart, images, links]

 ----

-**This board corresponds to the Implementation board on Trello.**

-The following checklist will appear on each Client Card:
+The implementation process outlined here corresponds to the Implementation board on Trello.
+The following checklist will appear on each Client Card.
+Click on any of the items to view detailed explanations andinstructions.

 1. Intro Email sent
 2. Online Client Sign up Completed